quangv/docs/src/doc/reference/service_integration/apps_flyer.rst

 AppsFlyer allows you to access the user attribution data in real time directly at the SDK level.
 It enables you to customize the landing page a user sees on the very first app open after a fresh app install.
 This is commonly referred to as “deferred” deeplinking.
 This is very common on the web, however there is a big challenge doing this in the mobile app ecosystem.
 Luckily, AppsFlyer provides support for all cases and platforms.

-Read more on `Accessing AppsFlyer Attribution or Conversion Data from the SDK for iOS <https://support.appsflyer.com/hc/en-us/articles/207032096-Accessing-AppsFlyer-Attribution-Conversion-Data-from-the-SDK-Deferred-Deeplinking->`_.
+Read more on `Accessing AppsFlyer Attribution or Conversion Data from the SDK for iOS and Android <https://support.appsflyer.com/hc/en-us/articles/207032096-Accessing-AppsFlyer-Attribution-Conversion-Data-from-the-SDK-Deferred-Deeplinking->`_.

 .. note:: AppsFlyer plugin will fire ``onInstallConversionDataLoaded`` event with attribution data.
 You must implement an event listener to receive the data.